nus-cs2113-AY2021S2/ip/docs/README.md

 ### Deadline

-* Adds a deadline task which has to be completed before a given time.
+* Adds a deadline task which has to be completed before a given time
 * Format：`deadline DESCRIPTION /by BYTIME`
 * Example: `deadline submit a report /by 05 Mar`
 * Example of expected output: